TheCOVID19InfoBot/TheCOVID19InfoBot.github.io/README.md

 **Enjoying our bot?
 Give us an upvote!:** https://discordbotlist.com/bots/the-covid-19-info-bot

-**Not sure if you want it in your server?
+**Not sure if you want us in your server?
 Try it out in our server first!:** https://discord.gg/r4M4dbr

 ## For more information
 </br>Website: [https://thecovid19infobot.github.io/](https://thecovid19infobot.github.io/)!